Muhozgu/arithmetic_formatter/README.md

-# arithmetic_formatter
-Scientific Computing with Python #1
+#Scientific Computing with Python #1